23-minutes with Emily Shur

 Emily: And you can't keep searching for the thing to change about yourself, because you'll just get farther and farther away from yourself.
 You have to make it work with you and your work.
 If that can't happen then that’s the whole survival of the fittest industry we find ourselves in.
 I agree that you would think as picture takers and self-employed creative people, it would be a more transparent industry, but, you know, there's all different types of people and business practices, and everyone has a different way of expressing their failures, successes, insecurities, and confidence.
 It's really hard to tell what is actually going with some people. [both laughing]

-Mo: Throughout your life what has been one of the most scariest yet defining moments?
+Mo: What has been one of the most scariest yet defining moments in your life?

 Emily: In terms of individual shoots, there's not one that is jumping out at me, but there have definitely been shoots where I was beyond nervous and petrified before or during the job.
 I still get nervous all the time!
 I have ways of coping and preparing myself now that I didn't really have when I first started, but at the risk of sounding melodramatic, I would probably say that September 11 was a pretty big moment for me in my life.
 I was just a couple blocks away when the first tower came down.
 I was with my boyfriend at the time and we didn't know what was going on.
 I really was living in fear for a while after that.
 There came a point where I sort of surrendered and told myself that I can't control all the things that happen to me.
 I didn't want to fly anywhere, I didn't want to travel, I didn't want to take the subway; there were a lot of things that I was not able to do for a while.
 I was worrying about all the "what ifs" nonstop.
 And I'm not going to say that I don't worry about stuff now, because that would be an absolute lie. [laughing] I definitely worry all the time, but whether you worry or not, you need to travel and you need to have experiences.
 So that wasn't necessarily a turning point specifically in my work, but it was a turning point in my outlook on everything, which I guess, in turn, affects your work.